eddast/LB-Exchange-Rate-History/README.md

 ~/.../LB-Exchange-Rate-History
 username$ yarn install
 ```
 Then to run the program, one can use yarn start or npm start.
-On npm start, the project will be hosted at https://localhost:8080:
+When run, the project will be hosted at https://localhost:8080:

 ```bash
 username$ pwd